sherirosalia/Web_Scraping/README.md

 ### Deployment
 Localhost

-I did have it deployed on Heroku at one point, but this proved problematic due to website updates breaking the code when they change format.
-For example, Twitter commonly changes css class names.
+Run by inputting "python app.py" in bash or terminal.

-Run with "python app.py"  commandline.
+This was hosted externally for a while, but  proved problematic due to the changes on the sites being scraped.
+For example, Twitter commonly changed the tweet css class names, and when it did the script broke.

 ### Frameworks
  Python